-Asian shares rise ahead of US-China ‘Phase 1’ trade deal
+Global shares slip ahead of US-China ‘Phase 1’ trade deal

 Across markets, worries about a recession have faded since last year as central banks cut interest rates and pumped stimulus into the global economy.
 In addition, the promise of the trade deal between the U.S. and China has helped lift markets in recent weeks, easing investors’ concerns of further escalation in the costly conflict.

-Full details of the pact are due to be released after the agreement is signed at the White House on Wednesday.
+Full details of the trade pact are due to be released after the agreement is signed at the White House on Wednesday.

 Wall Street will be releasing earnings reports later in the week and also have several economic reports to consider, including government reports on consumer prices, retails sales and home construction.

-ENERGY: Benchmark crude oil rose 1 cent to $58.09 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil picked up 32 cents to $58.40 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 96 cents to $58.08 a barrel on Monday.
-Brent crude oil, the international standard, added 8 cents to $64.28 a barrel.
+Brent crude oil, the international standard, gained 47 cents to $64.67 a barrel.